Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Simulation of Data Vectors

 \subsection{Time Delay Measurement}

 We assume a time-delay measurement with Gaussian uncertainty: $\mu_{obs}(\mathbf{\Delta t})$, $\Sigma_{obs}(\mathbf{\Delta t})$.
 For this work, we simply assign the size of the measurement error based on the assumed fidelity of time-delay measurement.
 We leave the full simulation and modeling of light-curves for future work.
 For lenses with long-term monitoring, we assume a $3\%$ measurement, based on measurements used in \citetalias{TDCOSMO_2025}.
 From LSST light-curves, we take a conservative baseline assumption of a 5-day precision measurement, typical of what has been achieved from previous low-cadence ($\sim $4 days) decade-long single-band monitoring campaigns \citep[e.g.][]{Millon2020}.
 However, a precision of 1 day can probably be reached for most lensed systems after 10 years, if light curves can be jointly modeled across photometric bands.
 This issue is left for future work and will be addressed in the next papers of our series.
+We note that we assign uncertainties at a fixed percentage for the lenses with long-term monitoring (3$\%$), and at a fixed absolute amount (5 days) for the larger sample.
+This is due to the difference in observing strategy.
+In the LSST survey, the same cadence is applied uniformly, resulting in the same absolute uncertainty for every lens.
+In dedicated campaigns, the cadence can be optimized to reach a particular percent precision per lens.